nmolaei7878/NoteBook/README.md

  - Layouting and measurments.
  - Painting and craete images.

+## Render Piple Line
+ - js -> style -> layout -> paint -> composite.
+ - this is not happening every time.

+## Tip 0:
+ - use simple class names to calculate css.
+ - using pesudo elements and calculating in css in more work to do and takes longer.(performance cause)

 ## Tip 1:
  - any change to css will trigger paint except changeing opacity or transform.
  - if changing simple things like color your not reflow just repaint.

 ## Tip 2:
  - scolling is one the paint causes.